danielstegink/HollowKnight.ExaltationExpanded/ReadMe.md

 The patch notes can be found in the UPDATE HISTORY file.

 ## Thanks
-Thank you to Xhuis, Théodore and everyone else who made Exaltation; it is an incredibly creative addition to the game and I would have never thought to create it.
+Thank you to Xhuis, ThÃ©odore and everyone else who made Exaltation; it is an incredibly creative addition to the game and I would have never thought to create it.

 Huge shout out to the Hollow Knight modding community as a whole.
 This was an especially intensive project and I was lost on multiple occasions without their help.